Sugar Loaf railway station

-Sugar Loaf railway station is a railway station in Powys,Wales, and is part of the Heart of Wales Line.
-It is the most geographically remote station in Wales.
-The station is located 1 mi northeast of a small but prominent knoll known as Sugar Loaf, around which the A483 road loops.
+Sugar Loaf railway station is a railway station in Powys, Wales, and is on the Heart of Wales Line, between Cynghordy and Llanwrtyd, 50 mi 65 chain from Craven Arms South Junction, where the line joins the Welsh Marches line.
+It is the most geographically remote station in Wales, northeast of a small but prominent knoll known as Sugar Loaf, around which the A483 road loops.